Benefits of an Emergency Fund

 If you find yourself in a tight spot, an emergency fund can be a great comfort source and help you be more mature about your finances.

-Additional Helpful Real Estate Resources:
+Additional Helpful Real Estate Tips and Resources:

-Saving money for an emergency fund is important but before you do that, saving money for a down payment may need to come first.
+Saving money for an emergency fund is crucial but before you do that, saving money for a down payment may need to come first.
 This post by Sharon Paxson highlights some of the best ways to save money, which then can be carried over for saving money for your emergency fund.

 Buying a home is exciting but if you’re not careful, mistakes can be made.
 Take a look at this article by Lynn Pineda to learn how to take the emotions out of buying a home to make sure you are actually buying a home that will work for you and your family.
 There are things to consider and Lynn does a great job of going through each in detail.

 If you are a first time home buyer, there are probably a ton of questions you have about the entire process.
-This post by Kyle Hiscock goes through what are the most important questions you should be asking.
+This post by Kyle Hiscock goes through what are the most critical questions you should be asking.
 Saving for a down payment is right up there with being able to qualify for a mortgage.
 Answer these questions honestly, and then fix or work on the things you need to be able to qualify for a home purchase.

 One of the larger hurdles to overcome is getting a mortgage without private mortgage insurance.
 Unless you have a 20% down payment, there is a good chance you will be paying a part of your monthly payment towards mortgage insurance.
 Bill Gassett goes into the details of how to avoid private mortgage insurance and also how to get rid of it.